meng1994412/ALPR/README.md

 Figure 3: False positive case for license plate localization.

 ### Characters Segmentation
+Since the original license plate the dataset could be distorted or skewed, which could hurt the performance of character classification later in the pipeline, a perspective transform is applied to obtain a top-down, 90-degree viewing angle of the license plate, as top part of right image shown.

+By applying adaptive thresholding to the license plate image, the gap between characters and other things (e.g. bolt, license plate frame, special symbols) can be clearly visible, as middle part of right image shown.

+By applying connected component analysis and computing convex hull to the thresholded image, character-like regions can be found, as bottom part of right image shown.

+However, there were a few outlier cases where connected component analysis accidentally marked extraneous regions (normally blobs on the outskirts of the license plate image) as license plate character candidates.
+These false positive cases will be solve in the next step.

 Figure 4 & Figure 5 illustrate the process of segmenting the characters on license plate.

 <img src="https://github.com/meng1994412/ALPR/blob/master/automatic_license_number_recognition/output/milestone_demo/character_segmentation_1.png" width="800">